sreeramofficial/sreeram/README.md

 # Project Icarus

-This is a NextJS blogging template.
+Project Icarus is an open source NextJS blogging templat with the following integrations in built.

-## Features
+## Features & Integrations

 - PWA
 - Material UI